Macrometacorp/docs/docs/photoniq/functions/configuring-functions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Depending on the language/framework used, all PhotonIQ functions come with a `photoniq.toml` file when they are created.
-The `photoniq.toml` file allows you to customize the behavior of your functions by configuring settings such as CORS, logging,  metadata, resource limits, and environment variables.
+When creating a function, a `photoniq.toml` file is created in your project directory.
+This file allows you to customize the behavior of your functions by configuring settings such as CORS, logging,  metadata, resource limits, and environment variables.

 The following table provides a detailed explanation of the fields available in the `photoniq.toml` file for configuring Rust, JavaScript and Next.js functions: